kudashevs/laravel-share-buttons/README.md

     ->whatsapp();
 ```

-This will generate the following HTML code
+This will generate the following HTML code:

 ```html
 <div id="social-links">